 Addington builds his paintings up layer by layer, drawing on and gouging into the surface, adding oil paint, tar, fabric and other odd materials into the mix, which gives the work a very textural feel.

 Now, Howard Hersh, who was featured in a recent exhibit and is represented by the gallery, is also pre-rules, yet he has a completely different approach, and balances the geometric with the inherent chaos of encaustic.

 So how to tell the Encaustic painters from the artists who work with wax?
 Addington gravitates to work that has a conceptual level to it, artists who are going for a specific idea, and not just expressing their feelings through random splashes of color.

 As Addington pointed out, “Encaustic has a visual archaeology that exists in each piece.
 Because you can see the translucent layers, it opens the door to the process.
 With much painting, the top surface is often the only surface the viewer can access.
 With encaustic, you can dig down through the layers and see the history…”

-A preview of New Works by Curtis Phillips and Michael Hoffman
+A preview of New Works by Michael Hoffman